Everyone loves a good Christmas movie. Here are the top 15 clichés one can expect to find in almost any holiday flick:

 - Each and every event, whether holiday related or not, is tainted through the loss of a dead relative.
 Ex: “Can I have a glass of water?”
 “Your, uh, (swallow) your grandmother used to drink water.”

-- The sadistic Christmas-hating miser of the pathetic backwoods town, who makes his money grinding the faces of the poor, is inspired to a change of heart by a teary eyed child, (who bears a striking resemblance to his own dead daughter, probably just a coincidence) and donates all his money so that the ghost town can continue its wretched, grimy, poverty wracked existence.
+- The sadistic Christmas-hating miser of the pathetic backwoods town, who makes his money grinding the faces of the poor, is inspired to a change of heart by a teary-eyed child, (who bears a striking resemblance to his own dead daughter) and donates all his money so that the ghost town can continue its wretched, grimy, poverty wracked existence.